Astros end Mariners' winning streak at 14; J-Rod scratched - WHIZ News

 Mariners: OF Mitch Haniger (ankle) began a rehab assignment Friday with Class A Everett.
 Seattle placed Haniger on the IL on April 30, when he suffered a Grade 2 ankle sprain in a game against the Marlins.
 Haniger has played in just nine games this season.

-Astros: OF Michael Brantley (shoulder) could start hitting this week, according to manager Dusty Baker.
+Astros: OF Michael Brantley (shoulder) could start hitting this week, according Baker.
 Brantley was placed on the IL on June 28 with shoulder discomfort.

 UP NEXT